cigroup-ol/windml/doc/index.rst

 -------------

-In the following, we give a brief example of wind time-series forecasting based on *k nearest neighbors* (KNN) regression.
+In the following, we give a brief example of wind time-series forecasting based on *K nearest neighbors* (KNN) regression.
 For a further list of examples with plots, we refer to the :ref:`examples` page.
  ::